syncfusion-content/xamarin.android-docs/xamarin-android/SfCheckBox/Visual-Customization.md

 ![](Images/Radius.png)

 ## Customizing state color
-The default state colors can be customized using `ButtonTintList` property.
-The checked/unchecked/indeterminate state color is updated with `ColorStateList`.
+The default state colors can be customized using the `ButtonTintList` property.
+The checked/unchecked/indeterminate state color is updated with `ColorStateList` to the `ButtonTintList`.
 {% tabs %}
 {% highlight c# %}
 int[][] states ={new int[]{ Android.Resource.Attribute.StateChecked },